A few Ideas for towns Close By

 Lerici is a popular destination for its special beaches.
 For a complete list of beaches in Lerici (it is in Italian...but there are some links) click here

-One could speak of Lerici in terms of its Tuscan roots, since before becoming part of Genova it has Etruscan origins and belonged to the town of Lucca (before they sold it to Genova in the middle ages.)
+One could speak of Lerici in terms of its Tuscan roots, since before becoming part of Genova it had Etruscan origins and belonged to the town of Lucca (before Lucca sold it to Genova in the middle ages.)
 One of the more interesting sites, other than the sandy beaches, is the Castle which now houses a museum of palaeontology.
-Be prepared to climb 168 to appreciate the suggestive panorama and keep an eye out for Maddalena di Carlo, detta Madì, the local castle ghost.
-Here you will also find the picturesque Golfo dei Poeti, which earned this name in 1910 due to its affinity with many poets, artists and writers.
+Be prepared to climb 168 steps to appreciate the suggestive panorama and keep an eye out for Maddalena di Carlo, detta Madì, the local castle ghost.
+Here you will also find the picturesque Golfo dei Poeti (Gulf of Poets), which earned this name in 1910 due to its affinity with many poets, artists and writers.

 From La Spezia Centrale, there is a bus that will take you to Lerici in about 40 minutes.
 There is also a dock for the ferry boat which will take you to La Spezia, Portovenere or the Cinque Terre.